Omer Peretz

-Omer Peretz (עומר פרץ; born 26 January 1986) is an Israeli former professional footballer who now works as the manager of Hapoel Kfar Saba.
+Omer Peretz (עומר פרץ; born 26 January 1986) is an Israeli football manager and former player who manages Hapoel Petah Tikva.

-He is most known for playing at Hapoel Tel Aviv, Maccabi Tel Aviv and Maccabi Netanya.
+A forward and defender played at Hapoel Tel Aviv, Maccabi Tel Aviv and Maccabi Netanya.

 His father, Vicky, was also a footballer who played the Israeli Premier League and in Ligue 1.
 Both his late uncle, Avi Cohen and his cousin Tamir Cohen played in the Israeli Premier League and the English Premier League.